MicrosoftDocs/winrt-related/winrt-related-src/schemas/appcontentschema/element-keywords.md

 ---
-Description: Contains the System.Keywords that describe the item.
+description: Contains the System.Keywords that describe the item.
 Search.Product: eADQiWindows 10XVcnh
 title: Keywords
 ms.assetid: 9199be86-6c4d-4069-a663-a05917a43a38